practicajs/practica/docs/blog/prisma-is-different/index.md

 1. 🥇 Prisma deserves a medal for its awesome DX, documentation, observability support and end-to-end TypeScript coverage
 2. 🤔 There are reasons to be concerned about Prisma's business continuity as a young startup without a viable business model.
 Also Prisma's abstract client syntax might blind developers a little more than other ORMs
-3. 👵🏼 The contenders, TypeORM and Sequelize, matured and doing quite well: both have merged thousand PRs in the past 3 years to become more stable, they keep introducing new releases (see [repo-tracker](https://repo-tracker.com/r/gh/sequelize/sequelize)), and for now are holds more features than Prisma.
-Also, both show solid performance (for an ORM)
+3. 🎩 The contenders, TypeORM and Sequelize, matured and doing quite well: both have merged thousand PRs in the past 3 years to become more stable, they keep introducing new releases (see [repo-tracker](https://repo-tracker.com/r/gh/sequelize/sequelize)), and for now holds more features than Prisma.
+Also, both show solid performance (for an ORM).
+Hats off to the maintainers!

 Based on these observations, which should you pick? which ORM will we use for [practica.js](https://github.com/practicajs/practica)?

-Prisma is a great addition to Node.js ORMs family, but not the one hassle-free one to rule them all.
-It's a mixed bag of many delicious candies and a few other pills that are a little harder to swallow.
-Wouldn't it grow to tick all the boxes? maybe, but unlikely.
+Prisma is an excellent addition to Node.js ORMs family, but not the hassle-free one tool to rule them all.
+It's a mixed bag of many delicious candies and a few gotchas.
+Wouldn't it grow to tick all the boxes?
+Maybe, but unlikely.
 Once built, it's too hard to dramatically change the syntax and engine performance.
-During the writing, I realized that maybe it doesn't aim to be the can-do-everything, the 'Ferrari' rather a convenient family car, an enterprise product with great DX, solid engine, and business-class support
+Then, during the writing and speaking with the community, including some Prisma enthusiasts, I realized that it doesn't aim to be the can-do-everything 'Ferrari'.
+Its positioning seems to resemble more a convenient family car with a solid engine and awesome user experience.
+In other words, it probably aims for the enterprise space where there is mostly demand for great DX, OK performance, and business-class support.
+It's not 2004, building ORM for the modern JavaScript ecosystem is 100x harder than building a Java Hibernate.
+I should probably stop envisioning 'Ferraris'

-When will it shine?
+### When will it shine?

-**Surely use Prisma under these scenarios -** If your data needs are rather simple, when time is a bigger concern than the data processing accuracy, when the DB is relatively small, if you're a mobile/frontend developer who is doing her first steps in the backend world, and when Prisma's long term business continuity is a non-issue for you
+**Surely use Prisma under these scenarios -** If your data needs are rather simple; when time-to-market concern takes precedence over the  data processing accuracy; when the DB is relatively small; if you're a mobile/frontend developer who is doing her first steps in the backend world; when there is a need for business-class support; AND when Prisma's long term business continuity risk is a non-issue for you

-**I'd probably prefer other options under these conditions -** If the DB layer performance is a major concern, if you're savvy backend developer with solid SQL capabilities, when there is need for a fine grain control over the data layer.
+**I'd probably prefer other options under these conditions -** If the DB layer performance is a major concern; if you're savvy backend developer with solid SQL capabilities; when there is a need for fine grain control over the data layer.
 For all of these cases, Prisma might still work, but my primary choices would be using knex/TypeORM/Sequelize with a data-mapper style

 Consequently, we add Prisma behind flag (--orm=prisma) to Practica.js while leaving Sequelize as our default ORM for now
 ## Some of my other articles

 - [Book: Node.js testing best practices](https://github.com/testjavascript/nodejs-integration-tests-best-practices)